The reason peculiar velocities grow faster in general relativity than in Newtonian gravity: Discussion

-Having said that, the $\Lambda$CDM constraints on the speed and the depth of the observed bulk peculiar flows are based entirely on Newtonian theory.
-There is a serious difference, however, between Newtonian gravity and general relativity when it comes to the study of peculiar motions, which stems from the fundamentally different way the two theories treat both the gravitational field and its sources.
-To begin with, recall that bulk flows are nothing else but matter in motion and that moving matter means nonzero energy flux.
+Significantly, the $\Lambda$CDM constraints on the speed and the depth of the observed bulk peculiar flows are based entirely on Newtonian theory, and there is a serious difference between Newtonian gravity and general relativity when it comes to the study of peculiar motions, a difference which stems from the fundamentally different way the two theories treat the gravitational field and its sources.
+To begin with, we recall that bulk flows are nothing but matter in motion and that moving matter means a non-zero energy flux.
 In Newton's theory only the density of the matter contributes to the gravitational field, via Poisson's equation, while any energy fluxes that may exist have no gravitational input.
-In relativity, on the other hand, the pressure (both isotropic and viscous), as well as the fluxes also contribute to the energy-momentum tensor and therefore to the (relativistic) gravitational field.
+In relativity, on the other hand, the pressure (both isotropic and viscous), as well as the fluxes also contribute to the energy momentum tensor and therefore to the (relativistic) gravitational field.
 It is the input of the peculiar flux that has been bypassed in essentially all the mainstream studies so far.
-So, accounting for the gravitational contribution, or not, is the key difference that separates the relativistic from the Newtonian (as well as the quasi-Newtonian) treatments of cosmological peculiar motions.
+Thus, accounting for the gravitational contribution (or not) is the key difference that separates the relativistic treatment from the Newtonian and quasi-Newtonian treatments of cosmological peculiar motions.

+By not incorporating the gravitational input of the peculiar flux, Newtonian and quasi-Newtonian analyses have both led to the same mediocre ($v\propto t^{1/3}$) growth rate for the linear peculiar-velocity field~\cite{P1}-\cite{EvEM}.
+Unfortunately, the $v\propto t^{1/3}$ rate is too slow to explain the reported fast bulk flows.
+However, had the gradient of the energy-conservation law (\ref{lcls}a) been included in~\cite{M,EvEM}, these quasi-Newtonian studies would also have arrived at the relativistic expression (\ref{GRlDela}) for the 4-acceleration, instead of the Newtonian (\ref{qN4A}) - see Sect.~\ref{sssQNT} and \ref{sssRT}.
+In that case, the quasi-Newtonian and the relativistic treatments would have arrived at the same results and any subsequent comparison between them would have been entirely unnecessary.